ImFla23/Password-manager/README.md

 # 🔑 Password Manager

-I started programming in November, beginning with C++, but I wanted to challenge myself by building a complete application using only Python.
+I started programming in November 2024, beginning with C++, but I wanted to challenge myself by building a complete application using only Python.
 While tools like Electron might be better suited for animations and graphical interfaces, I chose to push my limits and see what I could accomplish with Python alone.
 Any constructive feedback is highly appreciated!
 Let me know what you think.

 ## 🚀 About the Project
 This project is a **password manager** that I personally find quite useful!
 Developing it was a great learning experience, and I’m excited to share it with the community.